kalniei/wl-docs/docs/main/my-profile.md

 If the status of the subscription is **expires** or we get 403 - we can activate subscription.

-On user subscription, it is required to provide plan slug or ID to which Plan user is willin to opt in:
+On user subscription, it is required to provide plan slug or ID to which Plan user is willing to subscribe.

 ```
 POST /v1/stripe/subscribe